Business Schools in Alabama

 Ranked #89 in the nation by U.S. News & World Report in 2012, Auburn University’s College of Business offers both a major and a minor for undergraduates in marketing.

 As part of their syllabus, Auburn gives juniors and seniors the chance to participate in real-world internships.
-However, it doesn't offer graduate marketing degrees.
+However, it doesn’t offer a graduate-level marketing degree.

 Professional Marketing Organizations in Alabama